rackmonkey features

 Viewing Racks

-Screenshot of rack physical view.
+Screenshot of rack physical layout.

 Device Detail

-If we want more detail on a particular device we can just click on its name.
-If the device is a Dell and you have entered its serial number (service tag), RackMonkey will link through to the Dell site so you can see detailed warranty and specification information.
-Note how RackMonkey has recorded when the last update was made and by whom - in this case by an anonymous user, so IP address is recorded.
+The notes field includes support for formatting and URLs, so you can link through to other information, such as a wiki or status page.
+If the device is a Dell and you have entered its serial number (service tag), Rackmonkey will link through to the Dell site so you can see detailed warranty and specification information (warranty information for other manufacturers will be available in future releases).
+Note how Rackmonkey has recorded when the last update was made and by whom - in this a sample device created by the 'rackmonkey' user.
+You can create accounts for each user so you know who edited what and when.

 Screenshot of a single device.